Debora Green: Children and medical career

 Farrar later alleged that Green had been self-medicating with sedatives and narcotics to treat pain from infections and injuries periodically throughout their marriage.
-He recounted several episodes to author Ann Rule in which he had confronted Green with issues regarding her demeanor, handwriting, and speech patterns which indicated drug intoxication, and said that Green had agreed to stop using the medications each time he confronted her.
+He recounted several episodes to author Ann Rule in which he had confronted Green with issues regarding her demeanor, handwriting and speech patterns that indicated drug intoxication, and said that Green had agreed to stop using the medications each time he confronted her.

 The Farrar children were all engaged in activities outside the home.
 Timothy played both soccer and ice hockey, while Kate was a ballerina with the State Ballet of Missouri by the age of ten.
 During this time, Farrar worked long hours and Green accompanied the children to their activities, though perception of her by other parents at the activities varied—some felt she was a supportive mother, while others believed she drove her children too hard and put down their efforts too often.

 Green and Farrar

 Farrar admitted that the marriage was never ideal.
-He later said that neither one had expressed their love to each other, even at the early stages of marriage.
-Farrar recounted that Green seemed to lack the coping skills most adults bring to bear in challenging times; when she went into a rage, she sometimes harmed herself or broke things, and rarely gave any thought to whether she was in private or in public during these episodes.
+He later said that neither partner had expressed their love to each other, even at the early stages of marriage.
+Farrar recounted that Green seemed to lack the coping skills most adults bring to bear in challenging times; when she went into a rage, she sometimes harmed herself or broke things, and rarely gave any thought to whether she was in a private or public setting during these episodes.
 By the early 1990s, Farrar worked long hours away from the home to avoid arguments and what he perceived as his wife's shortcomings as a homemaker.
-When the couple fought, Green responded by treating the children, especially Tim, as small adults and telling them about what their father had done wrong.
+When the couple fought, Green responded by treating the children, especially Timothy, as small adults and telling them about what their father had done wrong.
 Swayed by their mother's opinions about their father, the children began to resent and disobey Farrar, to the point where Timothy and Farrar had physical altercations.

 In January 1994, Farrar asked Green for a divorce.
 Although she believed Farrar was having affairs outside the marriage, she later claimed to have been taken by surprise by his desire to end the marriage and responded to his asking for a divorce explosively, shouting and throwing things.
 Farrar moved out of the family home, though the two remained in contact and informally shared custody of the children.
-With the pressure of living together removed, they attempted reconciliation, and decided that a larger house would ease some of the disorganization that had affected their marriage.
+With the pressure of living together removed, the couple attempted reconciliation, and decided that a larger house would ease some of the disorganization that had affected their marriage.
 In May, after four months of separation, they put in a bid on a six-bedroom home in Prairie Village, Kansas, but backed out before the sale went through.
 Farrar later said that he had "backed down" in the face of his ongoing worries about the state of his marriage and the couple's debt load.